-Control Techniques was founded in 1972 and later created the first digital DC drive.
-In 2017, Control Techniques joined the Nidec Corporation, a global manufacturer of commercial, industrial, and appliance motors and controls.
-Control Techniques drive solutions help businesses reduce energy cost and increase operating efficiency.
+Control Techniques, founded in 1972, created the first digital DC drive.
+The company was part of Emerson Industrial Automation until 2017, when it joined the Nidec Corporation, a global manufacturer of commercial, industrial, and appliance motors and controls.
+Control Techniques drive solutions help businesses reduce energy costs and increase operating efficiency.

 Control Techniques offers a range of drives that can be used in a variety of industries.